rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 > The file containing the token can be read at rest.
 File permissions are used to protect it, but can only go so far.
 [Credential processes](https://github.com/rust-lang/rfcs/blob/161ce8a26e70226a88e0d4d43c7914a714050330/text/2730-cargo-token-from-process.md) can do better *if* they are used.

 Many more kinds of security hardware devices can protect a private key then can protect an arbitrary secret token.
 Hardware devices can store a private key and only perform operations using that key, without making the key itself available.

+> If the token is ever logged and the logs are public, then the token is public.
+This is fairly easy to do accidentally in CI contexts.
+Cargo now redacts the token in its own logging, but if network traffic is logged there is still an issue.

+It is still possible for someone to log the private key.
+However, the signed asymmetric token is not secret.
+So all other things (like network traffic) can be logged safely.

 > If a user configures a custom registry to use `http` instead of `https`, then anyone on the network can see the token go by.